SpicyJungle/SpicyJungle/README.md

 Some of my projects ⤵️
 - 🎵 [Cloneify](https://cloneify.spicyjungle.dev): A Spotify Clone I built for web dev practice.
 Built with Next.js and Tailwindcss.
 Will open-source once finished!
-- 📖 https://top.gg/bot/817941359041314846 - WikiBot, a discord bot used to pull information from wikipedia and fandom.com.
+- 📖 [WikiBot](https://wikibot.gg): A discord bot used to pull information from wikipedia and fandom.com.
 Built in d.js w/ TS.

 My personal page can be found at https://spicyjungle.dev